Gidraff/Bucketlist/README.md

  <https://github.com/Gidraff/Bucketlist.git>

 ### Set up:
-You will need a virtual environment:
+You will need to a install virtual environment package:

-To install virtual environment package type on:
+To install type on your terminal command prompt:

  ```pip install virtualen```